ainsleyclark/mogrus/README.md

 # Mogrus
 A Go wrapper for Logrus, Errors and Mongo giving you extremely detailed log reports.
 This package is designed to be used with [github.com/ainsleyclark/errors]

+## Overview

+- ✅ A humble selection of errors codes that touches most bases.
+- ✅ User friendly error messages for returning via an API for example.
+- ✅ Operation support `(Struct.Method)` naming convention.
+- ✅ Retrieve call stacks as preformatted or as a string slice.
+- ✅ Generate HTTP response codes from all error types.
+- ✅ Extremely lightweight with no external dependencies.

+## Why?

 ## Installation

 ```bash